M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 * [Ability to define security constraints in configuration](../Attributes/Configuration/Security)

 * The Vault Application Framework is now [published to NuGet](https://www.nuget.org/packages/MFiles.VAF).
-This allows us to more easily publish Vault Application Framework versions, and this reference is used by the updated Visual Studio templates.
+This allows us to publish more easily - and faster - Vault Application Framework versions, and this reference is used by the updated Visual Studio templates.

 Version 2.1 of the Vault Application Framework is compatible with M-Files 19.1 upwards.
 To target earlier versions of M-Files, please use an earlier version of the Vault Application Framework.
 {:.note.warning}